 Pembrey Forest covers nearly 4 square miles, is predominantly Corsican Pine and managed as a nature reserve.
-It is supposedly haunted by ghosts of wreckers with lanterns (known as 'men of little hatchets') and was the location for one of the 'Most Haunted' TV programs and several scenes of the historical drama 'Da Vinci's Demons'.
 Many of the tracks and paths are wide and open, so you won't have to miss out on the sun by taking a walk or cycle around the woods.

-On the eastern side of the forest near the Country Park boundary are some small bunkers - relics of the time when this was an ordnance factory.
-These were actually access tunnels to areas where explosives were produced, the enclosed area being surrounded by banks of earth and sand, in order that any blast would be deflected upwards.
+On the south-eastern side of the forest near the Country Park boundary are some small bunkers - relics of the time when this was an ordnance factory.
+These were actually access tunnels to cordite production areas, the enclosed area being surrounded by banks of earth and sand, in order that any blast would be deflected upwards.
 Some of these tunnels have been partly bricked up to provide residence for bats, but many are open and hidden deep in the undergrowth.

-A small pond can be found at Grid Ref : SN391015.
-There are a two picnic tables here, and white water-lilies can be seen during the summer.
+Numbered marker posts are now located at most path junctions.
+A small pond and a picnic table can be found at Grid Ref : SN391015, and white water-lilies can be seen during the summer.

-Although it's a working forest, there are many patches of deciduous trees and picnic tables are placed in certain locations - see map (ok, it's not Ordnance Survey quality cartography, but it's the most up-to-date map on the internet and it'll help you find your way around).
+Although it's a working forest, there are many patches of deciduous trees and picnic tables are placed in certain locations - see map (ok, it's not Ordnance Survey quality cartography, but it's the only available map which shows all the paths and tracks, and it'll help you find your way around).

 The easiest access to the woods is from Pembrey Country Park - the western side of the park bordering the forest.
-The woodland car park (the one shown on the right of the map) can be reached by taking the road straight ahead at the sharp left hand turn in Pembrey Country Park.
-Alternatively, a car park about 400 yards before the country park is opposite a track into the woods.
+The woodland car park (the one shown on the far right of the map) can be reached by taking the lane straight ahead at the sharp left hand turn in Pembrey Country Park.
+Alternatively, a car park on the east side of Factory Road (about 400 yards before the country park entrance) is opposite the top track into the woods.